lb12/nodepop-advanced-module/README.md

 Now you can access `http://localhost:3000` to see the home page of the website and see there some adverts paginated.

+## Website translation
+The website is translated using the `i18n` dependency.
+Spanish (`es`) and english (`en`) are the languages that you can use now to see the web.

+A cookie is setted up to *save* the chosen language, but by default, the language is setted with your browser settings.

 ## API description

+### JWT authentication

+API is authenticated with **JWT**.
+With the sample user credentials, you can do login and get a token that must to use to see the adverts via API or get the tags.

+A request <u>without token</u> or with a <u>expired token</u> will be answered with a HTTP 401 and with an error message.

+### API documentation
 API documentation is made using **Swagger**, code functions are documented using JSDoc style.

 You can visit the API documentation (and **try it**) visiting on `http://localhost:3000/api-v1/docs`